theirc/airbel/playbook.md

 Based on best practice and Airbel experience, we have compiled a set of tools which can be used to facilitate solutions as they move through the pipeline.

 ###Design
-We develop ideas by drawing on three sources of information:

-1. understanding the context and user journeys

-2. understanding the evidence base;

-3. finding inspiration from solutions to analogous problems.
+We develop ideas by drawing on three sources of information: 1) understanding the context and user journeys; 2) understanding the evidence base; 3) finding inspiration from solutions to analogous problems.
 We aim to make ideas concrete as quickly as possible by prototyping.

 * **[Scoping](https://docs.google.com/presentation/d/1jxuNb-JvZzSWOccpVDrTH99jXuv5nMS9NkB5CB9EmX8/edit?usp=sharing)**